MMore/godown/README.md

 ### Installation

 Unfortunately this application has dependencies.
-Currently there is no os independent possiblity to play audio files in golang :(
+Currently (2015-04-11) there is no os independent possiblity to play audio files in golang :(

+Install [CSFML](http://www.sfml-dev.org/download/csfml/) (tested with `v2.3`).

 #### Linux

-Install [CSFML](http://www.sfml-dev.org/download/csfml/) and [SFML](http://www.sfml-dev.org/download/sfml/2.2/).
-Then just download the [godown](https://github.com/MMore/godown/releases/download/v1.0.0/godown) binary and use it.
+Install [SFML](http://www.sfml-dev.org/download/sfml/2.3/).
+Then just download the [godown](https://github.com/MMore/godown/releases/download/v1.0.1/godown) binary and use it.

 #### Mac OS X

-Clone this repository to your machine and execute `make install_deps_osx`.
-This installs the dependencies for you.
-Then just just download the [godown](https://github.com/MMore/godown/releases/download/v1.0.0/godown) binary and use it.
+Clone this repository to your machine and execute `make install_deps_osx`, which installs the dependencies for you.
+Then just just download the [godown](https://github.com/MMore/godown/releases/download/v1.0.1/godown) binary and use it.

 If you already have a working CSFML and SFML, you can install it from source with `go get github.com/MMore/godown`.